-J. Schloeffel and M. Garbers are with NXP semiconductors, Georg-Heykenstrasse 1, Hamburg D-21147, Germany defects and whose sizes are in the order of magnitude of the clock cycle or of the test pattern period.
+The transition fault model [12][23] also called gross-delay fault model, is a special case of the gate-delay fault model in which the fault is assumed to be of the same order of magnitude as the clock period.
+The transition fault model is used to cover delay effects which are generated by localized (spot) defects and whose sizes are in the order of magnitude of the clock cycle or of the test pattern period.
 A slow-to-rise and slow-to-fall transition fault may be associated to each signal line in the CUT.
-Consequently, the number of transition faults increases linearly with the number of signal lines in the CUT.
-Because of its limited complexity, the transition fault model is the most widely used and is the model of interest in this paper.
+Consequently, the number of transition faults increases linearly with the number of the signal lines in the CUT.
+Due to its limited complexity, the transition fault model is most widespread and also this paper deals with this model.